julianjarjour/julianjarjour.github.io/_musings/wire-wrapping-my-first-pendant.md

 <figure><img src="assets/pendant/pendant-2.png" width="624" height="381" alt="Black and white, front and back of finished wire wrapped pendant."><figcaption>Front and back of the finished piece.</figcaption></figure>

-I don't think the wires I bought were quite "dead-soft," as is recommended for wire wrapping, which may have made things more difficult.
-The gauges were more similar than the piece called for, resulting in a slight clunkiness.
-It also would've been nice to have round nose pliers to make cleaner swirls on the back.
+I don't think the wires I bought were quite "dead-soft," as is recommended, which may have made things more difficult.
+The gauges were too similar which made the piece a little clunky.
+It also would've been nice to have round-nose pliers to make cleaner swirls on the back.
 All lessons for future pieces.

 That being said, for my first time, I was very happy with the result.
 After finishing, I laid the pendant in a cute purple wooden box that once carried me a handmade piece of her own.
 I wrapped it in a way that would please Julie Andrews, and finished it off with a wax seal a la [Rajiv Surendra](https://www.youtube.com/watch?v=vm3dR4jhImU){:target="_blank"}.
 And, she loved it.